idsquid/mapquill/README.md

 ## Demo

 Here I've chosen a handful of landmarks in downtown Chicago.
 Depending on the map's zoom level they either appear as clickable icons, with content hidden inside, or as clusters that function like zoom buttons.
-My hope is that the user will find the map both useful and accessible at any zoom.

 [downtown Chicago demo][demo]